-Actually, Remote Desktop is a feature that has been around for a long time, which you needed to configure using Control Panel.
-However, starting with the Windows 10 Fall Creators Update, you can easily allow remote access to your device using the Settings app.
+While the ability to remote access a device has been around for a long time, it was a feature that you needed to configure using Control Panel.
+However, you can now enable Remote Desktop on your device using the Settings app.